-Step 5 Five (5) business days after completion of the hearing, the Chair of the Discipline Committee shall notify the Vice President of Instruction or the Dean of Student Services and the student, in writing, of the Discipline Committee's findings regarding the student's guilt as to the alleged violations of the misconduct rules, and whether the sanction requested by the Dean of Student Services should be imposed.
+Five (5) business days after completion of the hearing, the Chair of the Discipline Committee shall notify the Dean of Student Services and the student, in writing, of the Discipline Committee's findings regarding the student's guilt as to the alleged violations of the misconduct rules, and whether the sanction requested by the Dean of Student Services should be imposed.
 The decision of the Discipline Committee is final, except in cases where an emergency temporary suspension and removal has been imposed.